shipspy-development/shipspy/README.md

-# shippy: ship campaign data processing and standardisation
+# shipspy: ship campaign data processing and standardisation

-With shippy, data from ship campaigns can be processed and standardised.
+With shipspy, data from ship campaigns can be processed and standardised.
 A number of instruments are included.

 ## Setup

-Install shippy (coming soon):
+Install shipspy (coming soon):

 ```
-pip install shippy
+pip install shipspy
 ```
-## Using shippy
+## Using shipspy

 The following processing options are available.